orangeadam3/terra121/README.md

 ## Obtaining

+We have compiled binaries both on our [releases page](https://github.com/orangeadam3/terra121/releases), and on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/terra-1-to-1-minecraft-world-project).

+However, some of you are little itchy peepers, and want the most recent version of the code, fresh with all the testing and beta stuffs.

-As of current, you must compile the mod yourself, luckily for pretty ol' you, here are the [building instructions](BUILD_INSTRUCTIONS.md)
+Luckily for pretty ol' you, here are the [building instructions](BUILD_INSTRUCTIONS.md)